glowiak/vmanager/README.txt

 Debian package: I'm don't providing debian package, because I'm not use debian.

 Installation in other OSes:
+NOTE!: This is only for versions older than 0.13!
 FreeBSD:
 (type this before installing): # mkdir -p /opt
 Now install tar.gz package: # cd / && tar xvf <path to tar.gz package>